A-06974

 Plain Language

-Operators of addictive social media platforms must provide all users with four user-accessible control mechanisms: (1) an option to turn off algorithmic recommendations entirely; (2) an option to turn off notifications related to the addictive feed, at minimum allowing users to disable notifications altogether or specifically during midnight to 6 AM Eastern; (3) an option to turn off autoplay of embedded media; and (4) a tool allowing users to set a hard daily time limit on platform access — a mere time-spent reminder does not comply.
-All four mechanisms must be offered as a condition of operating the platform in New York.
-The definition of 'algorithmic recommendation' contains extensive carve-outs for subscription-based feeds, search results, direct messages, sequential content, and accessibility-related prioritization, which narrow the scope of what must be toggleable.
+Operators of addictive social media platforms must provide all users with four mandatory user-facing controls: (1) a toggle to turn off algorithmic recommendations entirely; (2) a toggle to turn off notifications related to the addictive feed, with at minimum the ability to silence notifications entirely or between midnight and 6 AM Eastern; (3) a toggle to turn off autoplay; and (4) a hard time-limit tool that actually restricts access after the user's chosen daily duration — a mere time-spent reminder does not suffice.
+These controls must be offered as a precondition to lawfully providing the platform to users in New York.
+The definition of algorithmic recommendation includes extensive carve-outs for user-initiated subscriptions, search results, direct messages, sequential content, and privacy/accessibility settings.

 Statutory Text